-As already commented when presenting the elastic parameterization of this wave, it also has a pole in the second Riemann sheet associated to the $K^*(892)$ resonance.
-For the CFD case this is found at $\sqrt{s_p}=(891\pm2)+i (27\pm 1)$ MeV, which overlaps within uncertainties with the UFD pole we gave in subsection~\ref{subsub:pwave}.
+The elastic parameterization of this wave also has a pole in the second Riemann sheet associated with the $K^*(892)$ resonance.
+For the CFD case this is found at $\sqrt{s_p}=(891\pm2)-i (27\pm 1)$ MeV, which overlaps within uncertainties with the UFD pole we gave in subsection~\ref{subsub:pwave}.
 Although this is a narrow resonance and its pole parameters are relatively stable when extracted from simple parameterizations of the data around its peak, we will also provide a rigorous dispersive value in section \ref{sec:kappa}.

 Once again we use Fig.~\ref{fig:alltogether} to illustrate the consistency and robustness of the CFD parameterization of this wave, displayed in the third row of panels.
 Despite the small uncertainty bands, it can be noticed that using the UFD (left), the input did not agree with the three dispersive representations.
 However, they all agree well within uncertainties for the CFD.
-We therefore consider that the description of the scattering data in the elastic region is very robust.
+We, therefore, consider that the description of the scattering data in the elastic region is very robust.

 As already commented in section~\ref{sec:Data} the elastic phase shift could also be obtained from other sources.
-In \ref{app:palt} we have studied this possibility, but the resulting CFD is almost similar to the CFD presented here.
+In \ref{app:palt} we have studied this possibility, but the resulting CFD is almost indistinguishable from the CFD presented here.